garden-io/garden/docs/using-garden/configuration-files.md

 ```

 This allows you to easily set default values when certain template keys are not available, and to configure your
-project based on varying context.
+project based on a dynamic context.

 ### Numbers, booleans and null values

-When a template string key resolves to a number, boolean or null, the output is handled in two different ways,
+When a template string key resolves to a number, boolean or null, its output is handled in one of two different ways,
-depending on whether the template string is part of surrounding string or not.
+depending on whether the template string is part of a surrounding string or not.

 If the template string is the whole string being interpolated, we assign the number, boolean or null directly to the
 key: